likicv/usysml-test-cases/README.md

 v2 implementation.
 While the uSysML project is independent of any specific implementation, it is sometimes useful to think of uSysML as being a limited implementation of the SysML v2 specification.
-Consider the following: an implementation corresponding to uSysML v0.01 would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
+Consider an implementation corresponding to uSysML v0.01.
+This would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
 Furthermore, every model specified by uSysML would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
 The reverse is not true: because uSysML implementations are limited general SysML v2 models would not be necessarily parseable by an uSysML implementation.